TelemetryDeck/JavaScriptSDK/README.md

 ### 2. Initializing TelemetryDeck

 Initialize the TelemetryDeck SDK with your app ID and your user's user identifer.
-Since `globalThis.crypto.subtle.digest` does not exist in Node.js, you need to pass in an alternative implementation provided by Node.js.
+Since `globalThis.crypto.subtle` does not exist in Node.js, you need to pass in an alternative implementation provided by Node.js.

 ```javascript
 import TelemetryDeck from '@telemetrydeck/sdk';